 Yes.
 If you receive funds through electronic transfer, the period allowed is 10 days in advance.
-In general, the concept of minimum cash on hand applies to COPS Office grants.
+In general, the concept of "minimum cash on hand" applies to COPS Office awards.
 This concept requires that your agency request funds based upon immediate cash disbursement needs.
 You should time your request for payment to ensure that federal cash on hand is the minimum that you need.

-There should be no excess federal grant funds on hand, except for advances not exceeding 10 days, as noted above
+There should be no excess federal award funds on hand, except for advances not exceeding 10 days, as noted above.

 The Federal Government has four basic rules regarding advances.
-Advances can be terminated if the grantee
+Advances can be terminated if the recipient

-- is unwilling or unable to attain project goals; - maintains excess cash on hand; - does not adhere to the terms and conditions of the grant; - fails to submit reliable or timely reports.
+- 1. is unwilling or unable to attain project goals; - 2. maintains excess cash on hand; - 3. does not adhere to the terms and conditions of the award; - 4. fails to submit reliable or timely reports.